sagemath/trac_to_gh/Issue 2949.md

 # Issue 2949: change slightly the docstring for assume (utterly trivial)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2949

 Original creator: was